The History of Jerusalem 70 AD - 1913 AD, being an adapted article from the Catholic Encyclopaedia,1913.

 On one occasion, Biran broached the problem of the Latrun salient west of the city, where a broad swath of no man's land had ill-defined borders that led to frequent exchanges of gunfire.
 The old Jerusalem-Tel Aviv road had thus been cut at Latrun, obliging Israel to build a lengthy bypass.
 In an interview 20 years ago, Biran told me he suggested to the Jordanian official, from the well-known Nashashibi family in Jerusalem, that they redraw the border at Latrun.
 "I proposed to him that we divide no man's land between us and establish clear demarcation lines," he says.
 But Nashashibi baulked.
 "He said, 'I know what you're after - restoring the Jerusalem-Tel Aviv road'," says Biran.
 "I conceded I was interested in that," said Biran.
 "But I made him an offer.
 There were a couple of abandoned Arab villages in that zone and they would be able to settle some of their refugees there in exchange for us opening the road.
 He said: 'My friend, you don't understand what it's all about.
 We don't want to solve the refugee problem.
 We want it to fester until we get rid of you.'
 He said it in a friendly way.
 We were not enemies personally."
 And fester the refugees did, generations of them dependent largely on UN aid.

 The refugees initially consisted of the 700,000 Palestinians who fled or were driven out of the territory captured by Israel during its war of independence.
-With their descendants, who have been granted refugee status by the UN, the number today is 4.6 million, with about a third living in crowded refugee camps.
+With their descendants, who have been granted refugee status by the UN, the number today is estimated as 4.6 million, with about a third living in crowded refugee camps.
 The Arab League instructed its member states to deny citizenship to the refugees "to avoid dissolution of their identity and protect their right to return to their homeland".
 In Israel, about 600,000 Jews who fled or were driven out of Arab countries after the creation of the Jewish state - almost the same number as the initial number of Palestinian refugees - were fully absorbed into the nation's life after a brief period.